kratisto/docs/pages/public_cloud/compute/revert_a_flex_instance/guide.en-asia.md

 To proceed, click on the `Resize`{.action} button.

-Once the process is completed, your instance will be reverted to a classic model with a larger storage space.
+Once the process is complete, your instance will be reverted to the selected model.
+In our case, our instance was reverted to a classic model with more storage space.

 ![New flavor applied](images/newflavor.png){.thumbnail}